TritonDataCenter/rfd/rfd/0038/README.md

 inexpensive value for a zone's RSS and we integrate with the existing and stable pageout\_scanner().
 There is still only a single pageout scanner running and it uses the tried and true technique to reclaim pages.
+Handling a zone halt is easy since processes will release their page reference as they terminate (so zone cleanup happens in hment\_remove).
+We can also verify the page scanner array entry for that zoneid is clear on zone halt.

 The downside is that we'll be hooking in zone-awareness down at the page level.
 A secondary issue is memory capping for projects.
 I think projects are not widely used and not worth adding even more complexity here for that.
 Existing project memory capping can be used for anyone who cares about that.
+However, see `Alternative 3` below.

+### Alternative 1

+Track a list of pages that are in-use by the zone.
+Use a zone-specific pageout scanner for when the zone is over its cap.

+This would modify the design above so that in add\_page\_mapping() we would add the page to a new AVL tree on the zone.
+We also remove it from the AVL tree as necessary.
+We need insert and removal for this zone list to be fast since this is in the hment\_insert(), hment\_remove() and hment\_assign() code paths, so an AVL tree on the zone makes the most sense.
+Non-zone pages (kernel, free, shared across zones, etc.) won't be in any zone AVL tree.

+We would add a new avl\_node\_t element to each page\_t so that the page can be maintained on the zone's tree.
+This would add 24 bytes to each page\_t in addition to the p\_zoneid we're already going to be adding.

+When a zone hits its memory cap we would create a kernel task to perform page scanning on the list of pages associated with the zone.
+This scanning would behave in essentially the same way as the system pageout scanner, using the two-handed mark and sweep algorithm

+Locking for this task is complex.
+We can't simply lock the zone's AVL tree while we scan the pages since that would block all normal activity for the zone through hment\_insert(), hment\_remove() and hment\_assign().
+The scanner would have to periodically release the AVL tree lock and figure out where to resume scanning when it reaquired the lock.
+There are also additional locking concerns around interaction with the system's pageout\_scanner() if both are running.
+All of this has the potential to reintroduce the latency bubbles that we've worked hard to eliminate in the existing memory capping code.

+Because of the additional cost (memory/page) and complexity of this alternative, it is not being considered for the initial implemenation.
+This approach could be revisited at a later date if it is determined that the single system pageout\_scanner() is inadequate.

+### Alternative 2

+Multiple page scanners.

+If we determine that the single set of "clock hands" that we use for the pageout scanner is not sufficient to handle the additional zone-oriented memory capping, a straightforward extension would be to support multiple pairs of hands that start out spread evenly around the "clock face" of memory.
+If the front hand of one pair runs into the back hand of a different pair, we would rebalance all of the hands around the clock again.

+This approach is not part of the current design, but could be added later if necessary.

+### Alternative 3

+Track a page's membership in multiple hierarchical containers.
+At a minimum this would be for a zone and a project, but could be extended to other kinds of containers in the future.

+A fundamental limitation with handling multiple containers is that there is only a single set of MMU access/modify bits per page, so the page scanner cannot fully cope with page activity across multiple containers.

+We could add a level of indirection to the reference on a page.
+Instead of simply storing a zoneid in p\_zoneid, we would add a pointer to an intermediate "container" object into each page\_t.
+This "container" object would be a set of references to all of the entities that the page belongs to.
+For example, it could have a zoneid, a projectid, and any other references we might want.

+For our current usage where we never use projects, there would be a single intermediate "container" object for each page our zone is using.
+If we did have two different projects in the zone, there would be two intermediate "container" objects, both with the same zoneid but with different projectids.
+Some of the zone's pages would reference one of these "container" objects while other pages would reference the other "container" object.

+We could track a page count per entity (zone, project, etc.) but we can still only do pageout scanning using mark/sweep for one entity.
+If we assume that these different entities are strictly hierarchical (zone, project, etc.) then the pageout scanner could be modified to handle the lowest entity in the hierarchy.
+For example, if a project was over its memory cap, the scanner would only consider pages which belonged to the specific intermedate "container" that described the zone/project.
+If all of the projects were under their memory cap, but the total for the zone was over the cap, then all of the "container" objects for that zone would need to be considered by the scanner.

+The scanner could not use a simple zoneid array in this case.
+We would need an AVL tree in which we would add the appropriate "container" pointers when we're over a cap.
+The scanner would then have check the page's pointer against the AVL tree to see if that page is a candidate to be reclaimed.

+At this time it does not appear that there is enough justification to warrant tracking page membership in multiple entities vs. the additional complexity to the code.
+In the future, if we need better handling for memory caps on multiple hierarchical containers, we could extend the implementation to support this kind of indirection.
+Also, this approach will break down if we ever have to deal with a set of containers which is not strictly hierarchical.